Jamesway/docker-php71-fpm-xdebug/README.md

 # Dockerfile - php71-fpm with XDebug for Development
-This image is for composing with php-fpm with nginx: link
+This image is for composing with php-fpm with nginx: https://github.com/Jamesway/docker-compose-php71-lamp-stack

 ## Installation
 ```